sawyerh/eslint-plugin-todo-plz/docs/rules/ticket-ref.md

 # Require a ticket reference in the TODO comment (ticket-ref)

-Adding a `TODO` comment that will be addressed in the future should have a corresponding ticket (AKA issue) in the project backlog so the team doesn't lose track of the pending work.
+Adding a `TODO` comment that will be addressed in the future should have a corresponding ticket (AKA issue) in the project backlog, so the team doesn't lose track of the pending work.

 ## Fail 🛑